pajaz/DataSecurityCourse2022/Homework/Lesson3.md

 # Tricks, Tips and Playbooks

 **ATTN**
 Been sick since last Thursday so progress has been stunted.
-Finished the WebGoat assignments this morning, took around 2 hours.
+Finished the WebGoat assignments this morning (2022/2/7), took around 2 hours.
 The articles will require more time.
 Last Wednesday I read them for 3+ hours and only got to about the **halfway point** of the Mitre 2022 tactics and that's without even looking at the sub-techniques.
 Will try to finish reading and summarizing this evening (depending on health.)
 **ATTN**